nsolerieu/stuff/README.md

 - No sorting
 - No icons

+There is countless hosted way to build a personal library of stuff.
+From Pinterest and insta to more niche are.na there is plenty to consider.
+This is not meant to be a productivity, inspiration, or bookmarking tool, more like a « stuff » folder.
+For me, it’s my lab where I collect inspiration and archive my own stuff.
 It emulates a system folder and is biased toward simplicity and ownership: file over apps.
 Please consider compressing what you upload and the footprint of your stuff - and the copyrights.

-Learn more about it [here](https://slrncl.com/stuff/stuff/about.md)

 ---